aa-deet-eeya/currencyExchange/README.md

 # Currency Exchange

-## A single page application to view exchange rates
+## A single page application to view currency exchange rates

 This application is made primarily in Javascript, specifically it makes use jQuery, Semantic UI, Node.js and Express.
+This application is mobile responsive as well.

 ### Dependencies